Leber congenital amaurosis

 Leber congenital amaurosis (LCA) is a rare inherited eye disease that appears at birth or in the first few months of life.

 It affects about 1 in 40,000 newborns.
 LCA was first described by Theodor Leber in the 19th century.
 It should not be confused with Leber's hereditary optic neuropathy, which is a different disease also described by Theodor Leber.

 One form of LCA was successfully treated with gene therapy in 2008.

 Signs and symptoms

-The term congenital refers to a condition present from birth (not acquired) and amaurosis refers to a loss of vision not associated with a lesion.
-However, beyond these general descriptions, the presentation of LCA can vary, because it is associated with multiple genes.

-LCA is typically characterized by nystagmus, sluggish or absent pupillary responses, and severe vision loss or blindness.

-Genetics

-It is usually autosomal recessive; however, importantly for family planning, it is sometimes autosomal dominant.
-It is a disorder thought to be caused by abnormal development of photoreceptor cells.

-OMIM currently recognizes 18 types of LCA.